Top 10 Redundancy Tips for Employers

 - Consultation is a two-way process and this is also an opportunity to explore alternatives to redundancy

 8. Have you looked at alternative suitable employment?

-- Once people have been identified as being at risk of redundancy you must consider suitable alternative employment, not only in the employer company, but also in any associated company
+- Once people have been identified as being at risk of redundancy, you must consider suitable alternative employment, not only in the employer company, but also in any associated company

 - Sufficient detail of the new vacancy should be provided and a trial period of at least four weeks allowed.
-If this is not successful, the employee should be allowed to accept the original redundancy terms
+If this is not successful, your employee should be allowed to accept the original redundancy terms

-- A woman made redundant on maternity leave must be offered any suitable alternative employment otherwise the dismissal will be automatically unfair
+- A woman made redundant on maternity leave must be offered any suitable alternative employment, otherwise the dismissal will be automatically unfair

 9. Have you been fair about time off to look for work?